-- 2.1 The council tax is calculated using the tax bases for the areas of the City Council and the Parish of Hetton Town Council as confirmed by Council on 12th January 2021.
-There are a number of factors required to determine the council tax including precepts from the Major Precepting Authorities and the Parish of Hetton Town Council.

-- 2.2 In the final Local Government Settlement, the Government confirmed that social care authorities could raise an additional 3% in respect of the social care precept either all in 2021/2022 or split between 2021/2022 and 2022/2023.
-The Government's funding assumptions include the expectation that the full 3% is applied in 2021/2022.
-The council tax requirement within the 2021/2022 budget requires the full 3% increase in respect of the social care precept to be raised in 2021/2022.

-- 2.3 The total council tax raised for 2021/2022 therefore now includes a cumulative impact of social care precepts of 13%:

-- 2% in 2016/2017

-- 3% in 2017/2018

-- 2% in 2018/2019

-- 1% in 2019/2020

-- 2% in 2020/2021

-- 3% in 2021/2022

-- 2.4 The Localism Act 2011 made changes to the Local Government Finance Act 1992 and the Council, as a billing authority, is required to calculate a council tax requirement for the year.
-It is also required to consider whether the amount of council tax it plans to raise is "excessive" using a set of principles determined under Section 52ZC(1) of the Act for 2021/2022.
-Any authority proposing an excessive increase in council tax must hold a local referendum and obtain a "yes" vote before implementing the increase.

-For 2021/2022 the guideline increase for the Council is under 5.0%.

-As the Council is proposing a council tax increase for 2021/2022 of 4.99% i.e. below 5.0%, there is no requirement to hold a referendum.

-- 2.5 As council tax bills must show year on year increases to one decimal place in accordance with government regulations, the proposed increase of 4.99% for 2021/2022 will appear as 2.0% in respect of the Council and 3.0% in respect of the adult social care precept which must be separately identified. - 2.6 The Council has the option not to include a council tax leaflet with demand notices, but to signpost to the Council's website where the supplementary information is made available and to provide a hard copy if requested.
-This is the proposed approach for 2021/2022.
+- 2.1 The council tax is calculated using the tax bases for the areas of the City Council and the Parish of Hetton Town Council as confirmed by Council on 26th January 2022.
+There are a number of factors required to determine the council tax including precepts from the Major Precepting Authorities and the Parish of Hetton Town Council. - 2.2 In the Local Government Settlement, the Government confirmed the referendum threshold for 2022/2023 to be 3%, being 2% for the core element and an additional 1% for Social Care authorities in respect of the social care precept.
+The Government's funding assumptions include the expectation that the full 3% increase is applied.
+The council tax requirement within the 2022/2023 budget requires the full 3% increase. - 2.3 The total council tax raised for 2022/2023 therefore now includes the cumulative impact of social care precepts of 14%. - 2.4 The Localism Act 2011 made changes to the Local Government Finance Act 1992 and the Council, as a billing authority, is required to calculate a council tax requirement for the year.
+It is also required to consider whether the amount of council tax it plans to raise is "excessive" using a set of principles determined under Section 52ZC(1) of the Act for 2022/2023.
+Any authority proposing an excessive increase in council tax must hold a local referendum and obtain a "yes" vote before implementing the increase. - For 2022/2023 the guideline increase for the Council is under 3.0%. - As the Council is proposing a council tax increase for 2022/2023 of 2.99% i.e. below 3.0%, there is no requirement to hold a referendum. - 2.5 As council tax bills must show year on year increases to one decimal place in accordance with the Government's regulations, the proposed increase of 2.99% for 2022/2023 will appear as 2.0% in respect of the Council and 1.0% in respect of the adult social care precept which must be separately identified. - 2.6 The Council has the option not to include a council tax leaflet with the council tax demand notices, but to signpost to the Council's website where the supplementary information is made available and to provide a hard copy if requested.
+This is the proposed approach for 2022/2023, which is in line with previous years.